betr-io/terraform-provider-mssql/docs/resources/user.md

 * `password` - (Optional) The password of the database user.
 Conflicts with the `login_name` argument.
 Changing this forces a new resource to be created.
 * `login_name` - (Optional) The login name of the database user.
 This must refer to an existing SQL Server login name.
 Conflicts with the `password` argument.
 Changing this forces a new resource to be created.
 * `default_schema` - (Optional) Specifies the first schema that will be searched by the server when it resolves the names of objects for this database user.
 Defaults to `dbo`.
 * `default_language` - (Optional) Specifies the default language for the user.
 If no default language is specified, the default language for the user will bed the default language of the database.
-This argument does not apply to Azure SQL Database.
+This argument does not apply to Azure SQL Database or if the user is not a contained database user.
 * `roles` - (Optional) List of database roles the user has.
 Defaults to none.

 -> If only `username` is specified, an external user is created.
 The username must be in a format appropriate to the external user created, and will vary between SQL Server types.
 If `password` is specified, a user that authenticates at the database is created, and if `login_name` is specified, a user that authenticates at the server is created.